-12 Estrategia de Género y Cambio Climático.
+Estrategia de Género y Cambio Climático.
 Hacia un Plan de Acción 2020-2025."
-(SNRCC, Uruguay, 2019) 14 In this regard, the document "Perspectiva de género en la adaptación costera al Cambio Climático.
+(SNRCC, Uruguay, 2019) In this regard, the document "Perspectiva de género en la adaptación costera al Cambio Climático.
 Plan Nacional de Adaptación Costera de Uruguay" (Marrero, L., n/d) cites that among the different vulnerabilities faced by single-parent households, the greater workload has repercussions on time poverty, which is more accentuated in those households headed by women.
-This has consequences not only on the economic but also on the physical autonomy of women, conditioning their capacity to respond to extreme events.
+This has consequences not only on the economic but also on the physical autonomy of women, conditioning their capacity to respond national offices for the prevention of gender-based violence), and the installation of ramps and appropriate access for people with reduced mobility, children and pregnant women.
+In addition, the financial mechanisms proposed for housing and commercial buildings to cope with floods (Activity 2.3) should be designed with specific considerations for women to have access to and implement these funds, contributing both to their adaptive capacity and to their economic and financial autonomy (housing and businesses run by women).

-81 "Recomendaciones de género en la adaptación costera.
+^{§ &}quot;Recomendaciones de género en la adaptación costera.
 Talleres en sitios pilotos: La Paloma, Piriápolis, Atlántida, Playa del Cerro y Kiyú.
-Plan Nacional de Adaptación al cambio Climático en la Zona Costera" (Guchin, M., August 2022).
+Plan Nacional de Adaptación a cambio Climático en la Zona Costera" (Guchin, M., August 2022).